 Giving yourself permission

 Food is supposed to be a pleasure.
 Something we look forward to, that nurtures us, and shared with others.
 Unfortunately this is not what happens with IBS.
 Food becomes that very touchy subject at every meal.
+Especially if you deal with food intolerance.

 And don’t forget that there are times where you eat exactly what you should – and get a flare-up anyway.
 Despite doing your best.
+So with IBS, don’t beat yourself up.
+You’re really doing your best, every day.

 Please don’t look at eating something “sensitive” as self-sabotage, and that you are failing.
 Or that there is something wrong with you, because that’s just not true.